 The following dessert ideas provide lots of delicious options.
 For those who need to refrain from all forms of sugar, the ideas below with the exception of fruit, can be made with natural sugar alternatives like stevia, xylitol, and lakanto.

-In general, fruit is the most balanced way to satisfy your sweet tooth.
+1. Fruit: In general, fruit is the most balanced way to satisfy your sweet tooth.
 It’s a lower calorie food loaded with phytonutrients.
 The sugar found in fruit is better assimilated by the body because it’s packaged with fiber, vitamins, minerals, and water.
 Berries are an excellent choice along with a small handful of nuts or dark chocolate.
 I find fruit to be one of the best dessert options, especially during the 21-Day Cleanse.

 2. Gluten-Free Baked Goods: Gluten-free baked goods can be found in most supermarkets.
 The cookies, brownies, and cakes are delicious and reduce your exposure to pro-inflammatory gluten.
 However, these items are still heavily processed and often use cheap flours, processed sugar, and poor quality vegetable oils.
 A better option is to make your own, using organic flours, good oils, and a lot less sugar.
 Though a better choice than gluten-containing products, I consider clean baked goods an occasional treat.
 Flourless chocolate cake, sorbets, and creme brûlée are gluten-free desserts that can frequently be found at restaurants.

 3. Chocolate: Chocolate has a way of stirring up powerful sensations of pleasure and love.
 Chocolate beans, like coffee beans, are chemically complex with much research touting their benefits.
 I recommend having at least 70 percent dark chocolate without preservatives and waxes.
 If you are not used to dark chocolate, start with a 50 percent bar and continue working your way up.
 Over time, most people begin to prefer darker chocolate for it’s rich and elaborate flavor, lower sugar content, and higher level of antioxidants.

-#4 Ice Pops and Ice Cream
+4. Ice Pops and Ice Cream

-#5 Dessert Drinks
+5. Dessert Drinks

 A dessert drink may be just the touch of sweetness you need after a great meal.
 Hot chocolate made with cacao powder, coconut or almond milk, and a dash of stevia is a Clean Team favorite.
 Green or herbal tea with stevia or honey is another satisfying option.
-For a richer drink, try Chef Frank’s Malted Maca Milkshake below.